First, there was the fan…

 The beginning of the HVAC industry can be traced back to this moment.

 We’ve come a long way since the first HVAC.
-This is not only in terms of mechanics, but also in terms of remote HVAC monitoring & communication abilities.
+This is not only in terms of mechanics, but also in terms of remote HVAC monitoring and communication abilities.

 How did this evolution impact the daily lives of Facilities Managers?
 In one word: Positively.